pdamianik/TGM-ACC-2019/README.md

 # TGM-ACC-2019
-My Solution for the TGM Advent Coding Contest 2019.
+My Solution for the TGM Advent Coding Contest 2019 expert difficulty.
 This repository has it's roots in https://github.com/rasphi/TGM-ACC-2019/.

 ## Run
 To get results either: